-Digester Gas Usage Optimization: The Moores Creek WWTP
+Digester Gas Usage Optimization at Moores Creek WWTP

 Hazen and Sawyer was selected by the Rivanna Water and Sewer Authority to design upgraded treatment facilities for enhanced nutrient removal at the 15-mgd Moores Creek WWTP.
 The project also included evaluation and design of improvements for beneficial utilization of digester gas.
-The resultant improvements will reduce net facility greenhouse gas emissions by approximately 590 tons CO2e per year when accounting for both direct and indirect (reduced off-site electrical power production) emissions.
+The new facilities will reduce net greenhouse gas emissions by approximately 590 tons CO2e per year when accounting for both direct and indirect (reduced off-site electrical power production) emissions.

 Project Outcomes and Benefits

 - Decoupling process air production from digester heating to allow each system to be optimized independent of the other for increased overall energy efficiency.